DerouineauNicolas/SpectralDrawer/README.md

 # SpectralDrawer

 A simple real-time audio spectrum visualizer for Android built with **Jetpack Compose** and **AudioRecord**.
-The app captures microphone audio, performs an FFT, and displays a 64-band frequency spectrum as animated bars.
+The app captures microphone audio, performs an FFT, and displays a 256-band logarithmic frequency spectrum as animated bars.

 ## Features
 - Live microphone audio capture
-- Real-time FFT processing
+- Real-time FFT processing with 2048-point FFT
-- 64-band spectrum visualization
+- 256-band logarithmic spectrum visualization
 - Jetpack Compose UI
-- Lightweight and Android-native (no audio dispatcher libraries)
+- Uses TarsosDSP for efficient FFT computation

 ## How It Works
-- Audio is read using `AudioRecord`
+- Audio is read using `AudioRecord` at 44.1kHz
-- Samples are converted to floats and processed with an FFT
+- Samples are processed with a 2048-point FFT
-- Magnitudes are mapped to decibels
+- Magnitudes are computed with logarithmic frequency scaling (20Hz - 22kHz)
 - Bars are drawn on a Compose `Canvas` and update in real time

 ## Requirements